 6 Basic Marketing Strategies to Increase Your Business

-Marketing is the most common problem that people running or starting small businesses ask me about - their marketing strategies are not giving them the results they want.
-Typically, they say something like, "I've placed some ads but they just don't seem to be doing anything."
-In other words, not bringing them the customers, clients or sales they desire.
+Marketing is one of the most challenging aspects of starting a business.
+Often new business owners find that their marketing strategies are not giving them the results they want.
+Typically, they lament that they've placed some ads, but they just don't seem to be doing anything.
+Their efforts are not bringing them the customers, clients, or sales they desire.

 Marketing Is More Than Advertising

-But marketing and advertising are not synonymous and 'placing a few ads' is never going to draw the kind of business a small business needs to be successful.
+The reality is that marketing and advertising are not synonymous, and "placing a few ads" is never going to generate the sales a small business needs to be successful.
 Marketing is a process, not an event.
-It involves planning marketing goals and implementing (often a series of) marketing strategies to achieve them.
+It involves planning marketing goals and implementing marketing strategies to achieve them.

-Now that doesn't mean marketing has to be a complicated process.
-But it does mean you have to know what you want to achieve and get out there and work at it.
+Now, that doesn't mean marketing has to be a complicated process.
+But it does mean you have to know what you want to achieve and put in the necessary work.
 Here are six basic marketing strategies you can use to increase your customers and sales.

-2) Join local business organizations and networking groups.
-Many, such as home-based business groups, are inexpensive to join.
+Many groups, such as home-based business groups, are inexpensive to join.
 And the marketing benefits are huge.
 Once they get to know you and what you do, the other business people in your group will mention your business to others and may even give you referrals.
-Local business organizations are also great opportunities to create and participate in some cooperative marketing strategies, such as holding special Market Days or other events.
+Local business organizations are also great opportunities to create and participate in some cooperative marketing strategies, such as holding special market days or other events.

-3) Create or become front and center in a charitable event.
-You can get huge amounts of press for events like this - which can translate into new customers.
-One local artist has painted paper grocery bags which he is selling with all proceeds going to a selected charity, for example.
-But you don’t even have to go to the trouble of creating your own event; many charities have established events that you can become a very visible part of by becoming a sponsor.
-See 10 Ways to Get Known for more on charity-based marketing strategies.
+Many people expect businesses to participate in charitable causes these days.
+Plus, you can get a lot of press for getting involved, which can translate into new customers.
+One local artist, for example, has painted paper grocery bags which he is selling with all proceeds going to a selected charity.
+But you don’t even have to go to the trouble of creating your own event; many charities have established events in which you can participate by becoming a sponsor.

-4) Create your own blog — and use it to build an audience of people who would be interested in your products and/or services.
-Creating a blog is easier than creating a website.
-Then write regularly about topics related to your business and what your business is doing.
+A blog is a great way to build an audience of people who would be interested in your products or services.
+And creating a blog is easier than creating a website, so it takes no time to get one up and running.
+Write regularly about topics related to your business and what it's doing.
 You'll start connecting with other bloggers, business people, and potential customers.

 The Marketing Rope

-Don't get me wrong; there's nothing wrong with advertising.
-It's just that in most cases it won't be not effective marketing unless it's part of a coordinated marketing plan.
-Think of marketing as a rope and advertising as one strand of the rope.
-How strong is a one strand rope going to be?
+In most cases, advertising won't be effective unless it's part of a coordinated marketing plan.
+Think of marketing as a rope and advertising as one strand in that rope.
+How strong is one strand of rope going to be?

 A mix of basic marketing strategies, such as advertising in conjunction with the strategies above, will get you the marketing results you want.
-None of these marketing strategies are going to draw hordes of customers overnight but, assuming you have a good product or service, if you do them and work at them consistently, you will see an increase in customers and sales.
+None of these marketing strategies is going to draw hordes of customers overnight, but assuming you have a good product or service and you work at them consistently, you will ideally gradually see an increase in customers and sales.